 And if someone cried it completely tore you up.
 You'd even break down and cry with them.
 You didn't like to see anyone hurt.
 You beat our new basset puppy out back so badly the whole neighborhood could hear her screams in the sky.

-I was standing with Lauren out by the gate and the cries filled the sky and you beat her because she kept digging up your fancy, landscaped yard.
+I was standing with Lauren out by the gate and the cries filled the sky and you beat her because she kept pawing and digging in your yard.
+Your landscaped yard.
 What kind of fucker.